datopian/flowershow/site/content/blog/2023-02-16-nextjs-tutorial.md

 If you looked at the schema of the `Blog` type in `contentlayer.config.ts` file, you noticed that apart from shared fields like title or description, this type has the following extra fields:

-- `created` (required) - date that will be displayed on the blog page and that will be used to sort your list of blogs (if you'll use our `BlogsList` component)
+- `date` - date that will be displayed on the blog page and that will be used to sort your list of blogs (if you'll use our `BlogsList` component)
 - `authors` (optional) - this will search for authors and display their images on the post ([Authors docs](https://flowershow.app/docs/blog#blog-authors))

 We will also need to add a title and a description of each blog, which will be displayed on the blog home page that we'll create later on.